Learning association from multiple intermediate events for dynamic prediction of survival: an application to cardiovascular disease prognosis: Numerical examples

 \subsection{Simulation studies}

-\blue{ We conducted extensive simulation studies to evaluate the performance of the proposed methods in association estimation and dynamic survival prediction.
+We conducted extensive simulation studies to evaluate the performance of the proposed methods in association estimation and dynamic survival prediction.
 Two simulation settings, Ex1 and Ex2 described in Supplementary Section D.1, were considered to examine model performance under varying numbers of intermediate events and various dependence structures between intermediate and terminal events, respectively.
-Results reported in Supplementary Section D.3 demonstrate that the proposed method yields consistent estimation of the association parameters, as reflected by small bias and standard deviation, and reasonable coverage probability.
-To assess survival prediction performance, we considered overall accuracy metrics: mean squared prediction error (MSPE), quantile prediction error (QPE), Brier score (BS), integrated Brier score (IBS), and area under the receiver operating characteristic curve (AUC), as detailed in Supplementary Section D.1.
+Results reported in Web Appendix D.3 demonstrate that the proposed method yields consistent estimation of the association parameters, as reflected by small bias and standard deviation, and reasonable coverage probability.
+To assess survival prediction performance, we considered overall accuracy metrics: mean squared prediction error (MSPE), quantile prediction error (QPE), Brier score (BS), integrated Brier score (IBS), and area under the receiver operating characteristic curve (AUC), as detailed in Web Appendix D.1.
 Empirical coverage probability and median interval width are used to measure the reliability of individual prediction intervals.
-Results in Supplementary Section D.5 show that the proposed dynamic prediction (DP) algorithm provides accurate prediction estimates and reliable individual-level prediction intervals, outperforming competing approaches (listed in Supplementary Section D.4).
-Appendix D.6 in the Supplementary Material shows that our algorithm exhibits robustness to model misspecification.
-Furthermore, additional simulation results in Supplementary Section D.7 demonstrate that the estimated joint model on the upper wedge remains robust to variations in the joint density within the unobservable region.}
+Results in Web Appendix D.5 show that the proposed dynamic prediction (DP) algorithm provides accurate prediction estimates and reliable individual-level prediction intervals, outperforming competing approaches (listed in Web Appendix D.4).
+Web Appendix D.6 in the Supplementary Materials shows that our algorithm exhibits robustness to model misspecification.
+Furthermore, additional simulation results in Web Appendix D.7 demonstrate that the estimated joint model on the upper wedge remains robust to variations in the joint density within the unobservable region.